fgrammatico/Ansible/cloudformation/Serverless/dead-man-switch/README.md

 * Setup serverless "serverless config credentials --provider aws --key XXX --secret YYY --profile serverless-admin"

+* Edit as you please the variables in handler.py and serverless.yaml

 * Clone the repository, cd into it and run "sls deploy -v"

 ToDo